connectedbydata/connectedbydata.org/_projects/2023-connected-conversations.md

 The goals of the programme are to:
 * build a body of understanding, knowledge and evidence on topics relevant to the vision and mission of **CONNECTED** BY **DATA**
-* amplify the work of experts in the field
+* amplify innovative work across the field
 * create connections between those interested in the area
 * build our internal capacity on these topics